 However, wastewater utilities were designed prior to awareness of PFAS concerns and thus not designed to treat or remove PFAS chemicals.
-Because new standards could mandate costly investments and/or impose costly liability for utilities which did not generate or profit from PFAS, NACWA position is that the manufactures of these chemicals should bear responsibility for the costs of clean up and treatment – a “polluter pays” model.
+Because new standards could mandate costly investments and/or impose costly liability for utilities which did not generate or profit from PFAS, NACWA’s position is that the manufacturers of these chemicals should bear responsibility for the costs of clean up and treatment – a “polluter pays” model.

-One of the most challenging current aspects of the PFAS discussion is that there are no uniformed, approved testing methods or established risk thresholds.
+One of the most challenging current aspects of the PFAS discussion is that there are no uniform, approved testing methods or established risk thresholds.
 Science has not yet determined which PFAS compounds and at what levels pose actual risk to human health.
 Accordingly, NACWA has been advocating with Congress and EPA to promote further analysis into risks and appropriate remediation to ensure that federal the PFAS response is based on sound science.

 Regulatory Action – Federal and State